 “I take 15 minutes to myself in the morning to savor my morning cup of coffee.
 I practice gratitude and reflect on things I did well in the past day,” says Naik.
 “Additionally, I work out three to five times a week for 45 minutes, coupled with daily 20-minute meditations.
 The exercise and meditation combined boosts my endorphins and keep me centered.”

-Now that working from home is the norm for many, at least temporarily, it’s easy to blur the lines between work obligations and enjoying the rest of your life.
+With many Americans working fully from home or hybrid schedules, it’s easy to blur the lines between work obligations and enjoying the rest of your life.
 However, that lack of separation between work and home can manifest itself in the form of physical aches and pains, says Anjani Amladi, M.D., a board-certified adult psychiatrist in Sacramento, California.

 Amladi knows what she’s talking about, having blurred those lines herself.
 For her, working at home pushed her eight-hour workdays to 10 or more hours a day.
 “I started getting migraines, had trouble sleeping, wasn’t exercising and felt much more tense and irritable,” says Amladi.
 “After a few weeks of this, I needed to make a change.”